Business requirements – FREE plan

 Reporting on Requirements across scope of Diagrams

-You can run a report across a scope of diagrams by clicking on the Reporting icon (on a Diagram) – and selecting “Activity attachments and links” as the type, and optionally check the box to include lower levels.
+You can also run a report of all types of links (including requirements), across a scope of diagrams by clicking on the Reporting icon (on a Diagram) – and selecting “Activity attachments and links” as the type, and optionally check the box to include lower levels.
+If you then select the report, filter it on “Attachment type” and select “Contains requirement” – you can see all the requirement links in context of the processes.

-In the report results (notifications – bell icon top right) – you can filter on Requirements and/or export to excel format as appropriate.
+In both types of report results (notifications – bell icon top right) – you can filter on Requirements and/or export to excel format as appropriate.

 Benefit of running inside Elements rather than exporting is you can use as a working list, update as you go, use the list to navigate the maps and maintain current information with no re-keying or duplication of effort.